 The accompanying unaudited condensed consolidated financial statements comprise the financial statements of the Company and its subsidiaries for the period from January 3, 2023 to June 30, 2023 (Successor) and the Condensed Consolidated Statement of Financial Position of TWMH and its subsidiaries as of December 31, 2022 (Predecessor) and the Condensed Consolidated Statement of Operations of TWMH for the period from January 1, 2022 to June 30, 2022 (Predecessor).
 The condensed consolidated financial statements have been prepared under the accrual basis of accounting in accordance with U.S. generally accepted accounting principles ("GAAP") and conforms to prevailing practices within the financial services industry, as applicable to the Company.
-The notes are an integral part of the Company's condensed consolidated financial statements.
-In the opinion of management, all adjustments necessary for a fair presentation of the Company's condensed consolidated financial statements have been included and are of a normal and recurring nature.
+The notes are an integral part of the Company's condensed consolidated financial statements have been included and are of a normal and recurring nature.